 The average household income in Austin is $97,331 with a poverty rate of 14.48%.
 The median rental costs in recent years comes to $1,225 per month, and the median house value is $312,300.
 The median age in Austin is 33 years, 32.7 years for males, and 33.4 years for females.
 For every 100 females there are 102.8 males.

 While Austin has a sizable Hispanic population, the city has struggled to attract more African Americans, the only ethnic group in Austin that is shrinking.
-There are two important factors causing a decline in the African-American community: moving away from the city center and higher mortality rates.
+Two critical factors are causing a decline in the African-American community: moving away from the city center and higher mortality rates.

 Texas won independence from Mexico in 1836 and became its own independent country.
 A year later, Republic of Texas Vice President Mirabeau Lamar visited the area while hunting buffalo and proposed moving the republic's capital (then in Houston) to the area.
 The city was incorporated in 1839 as Waterloo, but was quickly renamed Austin in honor of Stephen Austin, the "Father of Texas."

-By the 1880s, Austin gained prominence with its state capital building, then the 7th largest building in the world.
+By the 1880s, Austin gained prominence with its state capital building, then the 7th most significant building in the world.
 The city slowly grew, launching several beautification projects in the 1920s and 1930s, further boosting its appeal and population.

 Through half of the 20th century, Austin had a three-way social segregation system with Anglos, Mexicans and African Americans separated by law in most areas of life.
-This was eventually abolished and Austin's Hispanic population grew rapidly.
+This was eventually abolished, and Austin's Hispanic population proliferated.
 In 1970, its population was 15% Hispanic, 12% black and 73% non-Hispanic white; by 2010, the city was 35% Hispanic, 48% white and only 8% black.